 In the late 1980's, Bryant University Professor Judy Barrett Litoff launched a nationwide search for letters written by civilian and military women during World War II.
-That search has resulted in the assembling of an archive of 30,000 wartime letters written by United States women.
-These 30,000 letters provide clear and unequivocal evidence of the many important ways that women actively participated in the war effort, and they vividly illustrate women’s growing sense of self and their place in the world.
-In short, they offer perceptive insights into heretofore unexplored, but fundamental, aspects of the war and they have formed the basis of the numerous books that Professor Litoff has written on World War II:
+That search resulted in an archive of 30,000 wartime letters written by United States women.
+These letters provide clear and unequivocal evidence of the important ways that women participated in the war effort, and vividly illustrate women’s growing sense of self as well as their place in the world.
+They offer perceptive insights into unexplored, but fundamental, aspects of the war and have formed the basis of the numerous books that Professor Litoff has written on World War II:

 - 1990 Miss You: The World War II Letters of Barbara Wooddall Taylor and Charles E. Taylor